DCoupry/autografs/README.rst

 High priority:

 - the topologies should have a list of equivalent positions for realistic multiple components framework generation
-- BUGFIX for looping with the same Autografs object to generate different MOFs: weird scaling behavior results

 Medium priority: